wallacegibbon/simplified-micro-emacs/README.md

 ## Goal

 - Be more compatible with GNU emacs on basic operations.
-- Remove unnecessary parts to make it tiny.
+- Remove unnecessary parts (like the script engine) to make it tiny.

 ## Miscellaneous